 55% of respondents admitted that they allow friends and family to use their work computers and phones.

-The Ponemon Institute’s 2022 report on this subject measures a 44% increase in insider threat incidents since 2020.
+Ponemon Institute has reported a 44% increase in insider threat incidents since 2020.

 2021 was a year unlike any other, for both cybercriminals and security professionals

 A year that saw an explosion of ransomware, a new breed of SMS attacks, and where legitimate cloud services became a hotbed for criminal activity.
 We detail all these developments, as well as prevention strategies, in our new report: The Human Factor 2022.

 - The ways attackers are targeting your people.

 - The harm caused when privileged access is compromised.